kyzipp/katezipp.com/content/research.md

 Zipp, K.Y., D. J. Lewis, B. Provencher, and M.J.
 Vander Zanden (2019) "The Spatial Dynamics of the Economic Impacts of an Aquatic Invasive Species: An Empirical Analysis" *Land Economics* 95(1): 1-18. https://doi.org/10.3368/le.95.1.1

-Jiang, W., K.Y.
+Jiang, W.*, K.Y.
 Zipp, and M. Jacobson (2018)  "Economic Assessment of Landowners’ Willingness to Supply Energy Crops on Marginal Lands in the Northeastern of the United States." *Biomass and Bioenergy* 113: 22-30. https://doi.org/10.1016/j.biombioe.2018.03.005

 Zipp, K.Y., D. J. Lewis, and B. Provencher (2017) "Does the conservation of land reduce development?
 An econometric-based landscape simulation with land market feedbacks" *Journal of Environmental Economics and Management* 81: 19-37. https://doi.org/10.1016/j.jeem.2016.08.006